petrankar/travel-blog/README.md

 # TravelBlog

-This project is a travel blog with the most site that showcases some of Dubai's Landmark buildings.
+This project is a travel blog application for demonstration purposes that showcases some of Dubai's Landmark buildings.

-It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.6.

 ## Clone the Project

-You can clode the project by one of the following ways:
+You can clone the project by one of the following ways:

-SSH: `git clone git@github.com:petrankar/travel-blog.git`
+SSH: `git clone git@github.com:petrankar/travel-blog.git`<br>
 HTTP: `git clone https://github.com/petrankar/travel-blog.git`

 ## Install the Project